 What is a reverse proxy?

-A reverse proxy is a web server that sits in front of the server hosting your website content, to offload static resources, pass only specific requests to your server, or to serve as a firewall for security purposes.
+A reverse proxy is a web server that sits in front of the server hosting your website content.
+A revse proxy is often configured to offload static resources, pass only specific requests to your server, or to serve as a firewall for security purposes.
 There are many reasons why you might use a reverse proxy setup.
-Before we continue though, we should explain that WP Engine actually uses reverse proxy on your server itself.
+Before we continue though, we should explain that WP Engine already uses reverse proxy on your server itself.

-In this way, Nginx and EverCache both behave as reverse proxies on your WP Engine environment.
+In this way, Nginx and page cache both behave as reverse proxies on your WP Engine environment.

-Some services like Akamai, CloudFront, Sucuri WAF, and Fastly offer CDN (content delivery network), Security firewall, or load balancing by sending requests through their 3rd party servers and then proxying uncached page requests back to WP Engine.
+Some services like Akamai, CloudFront, Sucuri WAF, and Fastly offer CDN, Security firewall, or load balancing by sending requests through their 3rd party servers and then proxying uncached page requests back to WP Engine.

 Forwarding real IP addresses

-While reverse proxy is able to be used in the scenarios outlined above, there is one scenario in which reverse proxy cannot be used: to serve WordPress from a subdirectory of your domain. (e.g. mydomain.com/wordpress or mydomain.com/blog).
+While reverse proxy is able to be used in the scenarios outlined above, there is one scenario in which reverse proxy cannot be used: to serve WordPress from a subdirectory of your domain.
+EX:

 Our platform tools like backups, site configurations, copying, and domain mapping all require your domain to be served from the root of your WordPress site, and not under a specific sub-directory.
 With that in mind, we do not support reverse proxy when specifically used to send traffic for a subdirectory to WP Engine.
 Read more about serving WordPress from a subdirectory.

 If your plan allows, you may use WordPress Multisite with a subdirectory structure if you prefer.
 However, we would not recommend using WordPress Multisite as a means to accomplish the scenario outlined above.
-WordPress Multisite is best used when your root domain is hosted at WP Engine, as the primary site in your Multisite.
+WordPress Multisite is best used when your root domain is hosted at WP Engine as the primary site in your Multisite network.